mathspp/mathspp/pages/06.courses/algorithm-mastery-bootcamp/_06.early-bird-bonus/text.md

 </div>
 <br />

-However, if you're serious about upskilling, developing your self-sufficiency as a Python programmer, and deeping your understanding of Python best practices, algorithms, and data structures, you can also join as an “**Algorithm Master**”:
+However, if you're serious about upskilling, developing your self-sufficiency as a Python programmer, and deepening your understanding of Python best practices, algorithms, and data structures, you can also join as an “**Algorithm Master**”: